niladridutt/niladridutt.github.io/_news/announcement_4.md

 related_posts: false
 ---

-[ProteusNeRF](https://proteusnerf.github.io/) has been accepted at I3D’24 :balloon:
+[ProteusNeRF](https://proteusnerf.github.io/) has been accepted at I3D’24